wxcctechsummit/wxcclabguides/TechSummits_2022/CH.md

 ### Pre-requisites

-- You have Admin access to Control Hub and can create your GOLD tenant OR already have a GOLD Tenant created, in which case these instructions are only a review
+- You have Admin access to Control Hub and can create your GOLD tenant OR already have a GOLD Tenant created

 ### Quick Links